Best Backpacking Tents of 2024

 If you and your hiking partner both use wide pads (or you just prefer extra space), you’ll want to bump up to the Copper Spur HV UL3.
 Pretty unique in the backpacking tent category, the Copper Spur 2 and 3 are also offered in Long versions.
 The Copper Spur Long gives you a whopping 96 inches of floor length, so it’s a lot more comfortable for hikers over six feet tall who prefer to store all their gear inside.
 Whichever size you go with, you’ll have a backpacking tent that provides an exceptional balance of camp comfort and low packed weight.

-Full Review: Big Agnes Copper Spur HV UL2
+More: Big Agnes Copper Spur HV UL2 Full Review

 Dimensions (LxWxH): 90 x 45 x 48 in.